 On entry to the school our experienced admissions panel, which includes our Headteacher, teaching staff and Educational Psychologist, undertake a thorough baseline assessment.
 This assessment will identify where children are in terms of their learning (literacy skills, numeracy skills and science) and will also assess emotional development.
 This initial assessment will inform how we work with each student and the results will be fed back to parents/carers within eight weeks of joining the school.

 Ongoing assessment is used to inform how students are progressing against this baseline assessment.
-Oak Tree School’s senior staff and therapy team will meet on a half termly basis to identify students who are not progressing as expected so that action plans can be developed to help implement and evaluate intervention strategies.
+Oak Tree School’s senior staff and therapy team will meet on at least a half termly basis to identify students who are not progressing as expected so that action plans can be developed to help implement and evaluate intervention strategies.